Estimating near-verbatim extraction risk in language models with decoding-constrained beam search: Decoding-constrained beam search

 \item \textbf{Near-verbatim discoverable extraction succeeds, returning $1$.} Using $\varepsilon = 1$ near-verbatim discoverable extraction (either $\ham$ or $\lev$), we would identify the generation in row 1 as successful near-verbatim extraction.

 \item \textbf{Verbatim probabilistic extraction succeeds, returning $\pseq=0.1431$.} Probabilistic extraction shows that the verbatim suffix has $\pseq=0.1431$---a very high probability that we would count as valid extraction (e.g., exceeding a reasonable $\taumin$).
 Note that the top-ranked continuation (row 1) is also the greedy-decoded continuation.
-This metric provides a notion of extraction risk for this sequence, absent from greedy discoverable extraction.
+This provides a notion of extraction risk, absent from greedy discoverable extraction.

 \item \textbf{Near-verbatim probabilistic extraction reveals higher extraction risk.} In this paper, we consider maximum distances of $\varepsilon=5$ for both Levenshtein and Hamming.
 For this sequence, $p_{\seq,5}^\levshort \geq 0.7155$ (over all $\bw \cdot k = 20 \cdot 40 = 800$ candidates).
-With even just $\varepsilon=1$ for the Levenshtein distance, $p_{\seq,1}^\levshort \geq 0.4681$, over $3\times$ the extraction risk compared to verbatim extraction risk $\pseq$.
+With even just $\varepsilon=1$ for the Levenshtein distance, $p_{\seq,1}^\levshort \geq 0.4681$, over $3\times$ the extraction risk compared to verbatim $\pseq$.
 This shows that verbatim probabilistic extraction can greatly underestimate extraction risk.
 All of the continuations above are effectively the same text, with only slight variations in punctuation. \end{itemize}

 {

 }